BraulioBerlanga/realestate-scraper/README.md

 # Hamburg Real State
-Research about the real state industry in Hamburg
+Research about the real estate industry in Hamburg.